MaximeMasson/MarketFinance/README.md

 - Local_volatility :
 This directory contains code related to modeling the local volatility of a financial asset.
 Local volatility is a measure of volatility that varies with price and time.

+Here is an example for AAPL at eht beginning of 2023:

 <img src="https://github.com/MaximeMasson/Market_Finance/blob/main/Volatility_surface/volatility_surface_AAPL.png" data-canonical-src="https://github.com/MaximeMasson/Market_Finance/blob/main/Volatility_surface/volatility_surface_AAPL.png" width="460" height="401" />

 - Brownian_Motion :